Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: L-operators from FRT realization of the quantum affine superalgebra

-One may consider different contractions than \eqref{red30},\eqref{red3}.
+\end{definition} One may consider different contractions than \eqref{red30}, \eqref{red3}.
 Here we consider a contraction so that the location of the zeros becomes cyclic with respect to the shift of the suffixes by an operation: $a \mapsto a+1$ for $a<M+N$ and $M+N \mapsto 1$.
 Namely, the contraction for $k>0$ can be given by applying this operation $k$-times for the case $k=0$.
-What is important here is to respect the commutation relations for the generators \eqref{rll5}-\eqref{rll7}.
-In this way, we define a contracted algebra $U_{q}(gl(M|N; I))$ by \eqref{rll0}, \eqref{rll2}-\eqref{rll4-2} and \eqref{red1}-\eqref{red3}.
-There is an option to exclude the conditions \eqref{red30}-\eqref{red3} from $U_{q}(gl(M|N; I))$ and interpret them as relations on the level of the representation.
+What is important here is to respect the relations among the generators \eqref{rll5}-\eqref{rll7}.
+Let us apply the contraction \eqref{red2} to the relation \eqref{relationglmn14} for the case $a,b \in \overline{I}$.
+Then we obtain $[L_{ba}, \Lo_{ab}]=0$.
+This relation holds true automatically if $L_{ba}=0$ or $\Lo_{ab}=0$.
+This is an origin of our subsidiary contractions \eqref{red30}-\eqref{red3}.
+Thus the contractions (corresponding to \eqref{red30}-\eqref{red3}) for a generic set would be realized by putting one of $ L_{ab}$ and $ \Lo_{ab}$ to $0$ for $a,b \in \overline{I} $.
+Whether the contracted algebras for the generic sets have non-trivial useful representations is an open problem.
+For the contracted algebra $\tilde{U}_{q}(gl(M|N;I))$, the conditions \eqref{red30}-\eqref{red3} may hold true only on the level of representation.
 We remark that these contractions on the L-operator for $U_{q}(\hat{gl}(3))$ (written in terms of the generators $e_{ij}$ and substituted into \eqref{rll-ev1}) was previously considered in \cite{Bp}.
 We also reported these contractions for $U_{q}(\hat{gl}(2|1))$ in conferences \cite{talks}.